pyOpenSci/python-package-guide/package-structure-code/python-package-distribution-files-sdist-wheel.md

 There are two core distribution files that you need to create to publish your Python package to PyPI source distribution (often called an sdist) and wheel.
-The SDist contains the raw source code for your package.
+The sdist contains the raw source code for your package.
 The Wheel (.whl) contains the built / compiled files that can be directly installed onto anyones' computer.